This policy details the University's commitment to matters of equality and diversity and indicates its plans for further action in this area.

 - Victimisation occurs when a person is treated badly because they have made or supported or are suspected of making or supporting a complaint or grievance under the Equality Act.

-- Failure to make a reasonable adjustment occurs where a physical feature or provision, criterion or practice puts a disabled person at a substantial disadvantage, compared with someone who does not have that protected characteristic & the employer has failed to make reasonable adjustments to enable the disabled person to overcome the disadvantage.
+- Failure to make a reasonable adjustment occurs where a physical feature or provision, criterion or practice puts a disabled person at a substantial disadvantage, compared with someone who does not have that protected characteristic and the employer has failed to make reasonable adjustments to enable the disabled person to overcome the disadvantage.